 Pamphleteer - prepare or otherwise acquire informational pamphlets and assure their distribution.

-Together, we can Take America Back to its lawful foundation and traditional values!
+If patriotic Americans will "team up," focus meaningful actions, and support efforts related to them, we can Take America Back to its lawful foundation and traditional values!